cerb/cerb.github.io/pricing/cloud.md

 DomainKeys Identified Mail[^dkim] (**DKIM**) attempts to detect spoofing and tampering by cryptographically signing an email message using a secret key (which should only be known by authorized senders).
 Any mail server can verify this digital signature by retrieving the corresponding public key from the DNS for a given sender domain.
 When a DKIM signature is successfully validated, a mail server can be confident that a message originated from a source that was authorized by the owner of the sender's domain name.
 This confidence score is generally highest when the domain of the DKIM signature matches that of the envelope sender and the `From:` header.

+## What is the cost of additional DKIM sender domains?

+Your subscription provides a certain number of DKIM domain signatures.
+Additional sender domains are $1/month each.

+This only applies when you use Cerb Cloud SMTP for outgoing mail.
+If you're using another email provider, their own rate structure will apply.

 <div id="mailbox-checks"></div>

 ## What are remote mailbox checks?